 The phenomenon has occurred all across the world, including Alaska along the Wuilk River’s bank.

-Thanks to cameras being easily accessible, you can see the action nature has to offer.
+Thanks to cameras being easily accessible, you can see the action nature has to offer, like what we saw in Finland.
 So, if you’re traveling the world and come across these, just know that they are there because the conditions were just right for them to form.